arvvoid/a500kybhid/README.md

 ### Notes

 - Macros are stored in EEPROM, so they will persist across power cycles.
-- Each macro slot can store up to 24 key reports.
+- Each macro slot can store up to 32 key events.
 - The recording will stop automatically if the macro slot is full.

 # Build and Upload Guide